zama-ai/fhevm/docs/fundamentals/acl/acl_examples.md

-# Implementing access control with acl
+# ACL examples

 This page provides detailed instructions and examples on how to use and implement the ACL (Access Control List) in fhEVM.
-For an overview of ACL concepts and their importance, refer to the [access control list (ACL) overview](../acl.md).
+For an overview of ACL concepts and their importance, refer to the [access control list (ACL) overview](./).

 ---